Gajju8989/Contact-List-Service/README.md

 2. Ensure you have Go installed and configured properly.

+## Installing Dependencies

+To install all dependencies listed in the `go.mod` file for your Go project, follow these steps:

+1. **Open your terminal or command prompt.**

+2. **Navigate to the root directory of your Go project.**

+3. Run go mod tidy
+Run the following command in your terminal to download and install all dependencies listed in the go.mod file:

+go mod tidy

+This command reads your go.mod file, downloads any missing dependencies, and removes any dependencies that are no longer used by your project.
+It also updates the go.sum file to reflect the changes.

+After running go mod tidy, all dependencies listed in your go.mod file should be installed in your project.

 3.Run the following command to start the server:' go run main.go
 4.The server will start running on port 8080 by default.